Professor Jo Ellins

 Biography

-Jo re-joined the Health Services Management Centre as Senior Fellow in 2017, having previously worked at the Centre (2007-2013) as a lecturer.
+Jo re-joined the Health Services Management Centre as Senior Fellow in 2017, having previously worked at HSMC (2007-2013) as a Research Fellow and lecturer.
 Before and in between her time at HSMC, she was a Senior Managing Consultant at the research consultancy ICF, where she was part of a team specialising in health services evaluation.
 She was also an organisational development manager at the NHS Centre for Involvement, and a research associate at the Picker Institute where she led a programme of work on redesigning support for people with long-term conditions.
-Jo’s PhD, in medical sociology, explored the factors responsible for the explosion in prescribing of three high profile pharmaceutical drugs: Prozac, Ritalin and Viagra, using her analysis to critically examine the value and limitations of sociological theories of ‘medicalisation’
+Jo’s PhD, in medical sociology, explored the factors responsible for the explosion in prescribing of three high profile pharmaceutical drugs: Prozac, Ritalin and Viagra, using her analysis to critically examine the value and limitations of sociological theories of ‘medicalisation’.

 Postgraduate supervision